• Stone Center

 Your entryway sets the stage for your entire home, and adding stone to front entryways instantly creates a welcoming, high-end look.
 Extend the stone to wrap planters, steps, or low walls to guide guests right to your door with style.

 Light-colored stone can pop beautifully against dark siding — or flip it for bold contrast.
-It’s a simple framing trick that adds curb appeal and defines the transition from outside to inside.
 Finish the look with copper lights, wood accents, or iron hardware for a warm, layered entrance that stands out in your neighborhood.

 Cover Foundation Walls with Stone